 Discoloration inside your pressure canner is due to mineral deposits in your water and does not affect its utility.
 Depending on the source of the stain, you can try cleaning it with a boiling solution of either vinegar or cream of tartar dissolved in water.
 You can also safely scrub your aluminum pressure canner with a soap impregnated steel pad (like Brillo).

 Pasta, dried beans, lentils and other pulses do not store well long-term and should never be processed uncooked.
+Your owner's manual should be pretty clear on that.
 As a consequence, when I make soups for example, I do not add in the pasta or rice but cook that separately and add it to the soup when I am ready to prepare it.
 I have successfully canned beans and the texture did stand up after pressure cooking (ie: they weren't mushy).
+You CAN safely pressure can beans that are already fully cooked, such as pinto or black beans in a chili recipe, or lentils or other beans in a soup recipe.

 **Thanks to a comment that pointed out my miscommunication I need to clarify - fresh garden beans can well ;-)